miguoliang/old_blog/code/_posts/2019-12-16-how-to-build-a-mailchimp-embed-form-in-amp-pages.md

 ### 2. Setup Envrionment Variables to Lambda Function

-For security reason, developers should seperate secrets, credentials, and passwords from source code.
-AWS Lambda provides environment variable settings like other famous platforms such as CircleCI, and so on.
+For security reasons, developers should separate secrets, credentials, and passwords from source code.
+AWS Lambda provides environment variable settings like other famous platforms such as [CircleCI](https://circleci.com), and so on.

 Here, we need set Mailchimp username, api key, and list id here.